Skip to content

 Introduction

-Simply put, constexpr solves a core problem that isn't about "speed," but rather "whether calculation is even needed."
-When you write constexpr in your code, you are telling the compiler: this value is already determined at compile time, so just write it directly into the binary.
+Let's keep it simple!
+The core problem constexpr solves isn't "is it fast?", but "do we even need to calculate it?".
+When you write constexpr in your code, you are telling the compiler: this value is determined at compile time, so just write it directly into the binary file.
 It doesn't cost a single instruction at runtime.
 This is more thorough than any runtime optimization.

 cpp